 The electro-magnetic chiming hammers have been fitted and tested on the bells in their pits.

-Installation of the new bell frame in the tower is underway.
+Installation of the new bell frame in the tower has been completed.

 The bells have been dispatched and have been hung.